GregieBoi/kennison-cop3330-ch07-ex01-03/README.md

   2) const y = 20*5;
   3) const g = y;

+  There are also 3 predefined constants already supplied in the program that can be used:
+  1) pi = 3.14...
+  2) e = 2.718...
+  3) k = 1000

 III) sqrt (the square root function key word)
   By using the keyword sqrt you can find the square root of a given input.
 To do so input sqrt followed by "(" your given value and ")". ("sqrt(<value>);")